ilias-lp/stock-market-database/README.md

 Companies table is made by running **./postgres_companies_table.py**

-Since **.companies.csv** has no currency column, it can be populated in Postgres with following command
+Since **./companies.csv** has no currency column, it can be populated in Postgres with following command
 ```sql
 UPDATE companies
 SET currency = CASE